 - Corrected / centered the cargo bed on the frame.

-- Replaced the stock TRD Sport grill with a TRD Pro grill.
+- Replaced the stock TRD Sport grille with a TRD Pro grille.

 - Installed a center console organizer.